Harshhh008/JRAT-s-Studio-Assignment/README.md

 `pip install python-decouple` # for working with secret data

+`pip install django-debug-toolbar` # for debugging django querysets

+`pip install django-browser-reload` # for auto reloading django pages if any changes occurs

 ### Step 2 : Project Setup.

 1. account -> which is contains all authentication related logics